chancewiese/data5570_final/IDEAS.md

 `Real-Time Updates`: Enable live updates for event availability using WebSockets or long polling, so users see changes instantly.
 `Notifications`: Let users sign up for email or SMS reminders for upcoming events to keep them informed.
 `Waitlist Management`: Add a feature for users to join a waitlist for fully booked events, so they can be notified if spots open up.
-`Family Accounts` : Add family members to accounts.
+`Family Accounts`: Add family members to accounts.
 When accounts have no family members, prompt them to add family
     members so we have names and birthdays, etc. When registering, have a pop-up for which members to add.
     Might need to add a family member part to the auth context so we know if they have no family members.
 Could map list of family member objects on account.
+`Rearrange Gallery Photos`: Ability to rearrange gallery photos.
+I *Chance* have worked on this for hours and couldn't get it to work.
+So maybe later, but not a huge priority right now.